Institute-for-ReWriting-World-History/the1854project/README.md

 ## Contents

-1. The Enlightenment, The Slave Bible and The Regimes of Truth
+1.

 ## Author's Note

 ## A Note About This Book

+> The word "dogma" comes from the Greek dok (ein) which may be translated as "seem good."
+> Equality, justice, freedom, democracy, all of these are dogmas for us today, just as
+> the Godhead, the Resurrection, and spiritual grace were (and still are)
+> dogmas for the christan community (Nisbet 22-23).

 ## Epigraph

 ## Preface

-> The word "dogma" comes from the Greek dok (ein) which may be translated as "seem good."
-Equality, justice, freedom, democracy, all of these are dogmas for us today, just as the Godhead, the Resurrection, and spiritual grace were (and still are) dogmas for the christan community (Nisbet 22-23).

-## The Enlightenment, The Slave Bible and The Regimes of Truth

 >Truth is a thing of this world: it is produced only by virtue of multiple
 >forms of constraint.
 And it induces regular effects of power.
 Each society